elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-double-dissociation-provide-evidence-for-the-separation-of-syntax-and-semantics.md

 score: -1.0
 related_article1:
     id: 164726
+    title: >-
-    title: How does the amygdala contribute to emotional processing in the brain?
+        How does the amygdala contribute to emotional processing in the brain?
     subject: Psychology
     url: /learn/psychology/questions/how-does-the-amygdala-contribute-to-emotional-processing-in-the-brain
 related_article2:
-    id: 164720
+    id: 164716
-    title: What are the key symptoms and neuropathological features of Alzheimer's disease?
+    title: >-
+        What are the primary language deficits associated with Broca's aphasia?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-symptoms-and-neuropathological-features-of-alzheimers-disease
+    url: /learn/psychology/questions/what-are-the-primary-language-deficits-associated-with-brocas-aphasia
 related_article3:
-    id: 164717
+    id: 164718
-    title: How does Wernicke's aphasia affect language comprehension?
+    title: >-
+        What is the difference between explicit and implicit memory in terms of memory formation?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-wernickes-aphasia-affect-language-comprehension
+    url: /learn/psychology/questions/what-is-the-difference-between-explicit-and-implicit-memory-in-terms-of-memory-formation
 related_article4:
-    id: 164738
+    id: 164731
-    title: What are the common causes and effects of traumatic brain injury on cognitive function?
+    title: >-
+        What is the significance of signal detection in vigilance tasks?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-causes-and-effects-of-traumatic-brain-injury-on-cognitive-function
+    url: /learn/psychology/questions/what-is-the-significance-of-signal-detection-in-vigilance-tasks
 related_article5:
-    id: 164717
+    id: 164735
-    title: How does Wernicke's aphasia affect language comprehension?
+    title: >-
+        What are the primary functions of the frontal lobe in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-wernickes-aphasia-affect-language-comprehension
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-frontal-lobe-in-the-brain
 ---

 &nbsp;